evgenyneu/warrah/docs/languages.md

 # Supported languages

-Here is the list of supported languages, in which Warrah will remove comments.
-The languages is detected based on the specifies file extensions or file names.
-Please note comments inside strings will also be removed and result in invalid code.
+Here is the list of supported languages in which Warrah will remove comments.
+Languages are detected based on file extensions or file names.
+Please note that comments inside strings will also be removed, which may result in invalid code.

 - **Ada**
   - Extensions: `.adb`, `.ads`